federicopozzi33/MobileOne-PyTorch/README.md

 ### Contributing

-If you find a bug, create a GitHub issue, or even better, submit a pull request.
+If you find a bug, create a GitHub issue.
 Similarly, if you have questions, simply post them as GitHub issues.